dessant/buster/.github/ISSUE_TEMPLATE/feature_request.md

 ---

 <!--
-Full automation is not within the scope of this project due to its potential for misuse.
+Full automation and scripting are not within the scope of this project due to the potential for misuse.
 The solver must always be manually started from the extension button.

-The extension helps solve reCAPTCHA audio challenges, other services and challenge types are not within the scope of this project.
  -->

 **Is your feature request related to a problem?
 Please describe.**